thewizardplusplus/vk-group-stats/readme.md

     * operations:
         * getting of a current user;
         * automatically addition on an authentication;
+    * support of a fake user on a skipping of an authentication;
 * groups:
     * data:
         * MongoDB ObjectId;